andrewmclagan/react-env/README.md

 #### Tech Overview

 This library uses a small Golang binary that is responsible for generating the `env.js` environment file.
-We do this for tow reasons.
+We do this for two reasons.

 1. A discreet binary enables us build the env config while booting an Nginx docker container without installing npm, nodejs and a host of packages.
 The resulting Nginx Alpine Docker container comes in at under 10Mb.